 Here are the steps for hypothesis testing:

-- State the null hypothesis (H0) and alternative hypothesis (Ha).
+State the null hypothesis (H0) and the alternative hypothesis (Ha).

-- Based on the significance level and on the the appropriate test, state the decision rule.
+Based on the significance level and on the appropriate test, state the decision rule.

-- Consider any other economic issues that are applied to the problem.
+Consider any other economic issues that are applied to the problem.
 These are non-statistical considerations that need to be considered for a decision.
-For example, sometimes societal cultural shifts lead to changes in consumer behaviour, this must be taken in consideration in addition to the statistical decision for a final decision.
+For example, sometimes, societal cultural shifts lead to changes in consumer behavior.
+This must be taken into consideration in addition to the statistical decision for a final decision.

 Stating the Null Hypothesis and Alternative Hypothesis

 Going back to our initial example of the business owner who is looking for some customer insight.
-His null hypothesis would be:
+Her null hypothesis would be: